sagecodes/web-optimization/README.md

     - Minify Javascript files
     - minify HTML files
     - OPtimize images
-- Manually optimized pizzeria.jpg to change the demensions
+- Manually optimized pizzeria.jpg to change the dimensions
 - Move link to load css files to the bottom of the html body to offset render blocking

 Page speeds are now at 93 - 95.
-Further performance enhanments could be made on the server side.
-Future improvments include: More Stremlined gulp tasks(or run multiple tasks), inline css and JS when appropriate.
+Further performance enhancements could be made on the server side.
+Future improvements include: More Streamlined gulp tasks(or run multiple tasks), inline-css and JS when appropriate.